mozilla/ecosystem-platform/docs/reference/application-tracing.md

 #### Some final guidelines for filtering PII are:
 - Be proactive about removing PII from traces.
 If you see something in a trace that could uniquely identify a user, file a ticket calling it out!
 - Ideally we still leave as much of the data intact as possible.
 For example, if there is a sql query containing an email address, if possible, leave the query intact and only filter out the email.
-E.g { query: ‘select * from users where email = [FILTERED]’ }  as opposed to { query: ‘[FILTERED]’ }
+E.g { query: `select * from users where email = [FILTERED]` }  as opposed to { query: `[FILTERED]` }
 - Be mindful of performance.
 If a data field is to be processed, consider truncating it. - If there are an extremely large number of elements to loop through, consider short circuiting and remove elements that can’t be processed.
 - Keep in mind the goal is to provide as much info in the trace as possible while still being pragmatic about removing PII.